thinknew/BCINet/README.md

 # How to run

 - Input Data Format: Number of EEG Channels x Number of Samples X Number of Trials for EEG data and Labels as vector.
-See testData.mat for references.
+See testData.mat for references with sampling rate 400 Hz.
 - Provide input data related information in 'op.py' such as path, sampling rate, number of classes, etc.
 - Execute the following line of code